Tiffany Alvord: Career

 Alvord's career includes performances in Canada, England, China, Singapore, Thailand, Indonesia, Malaysia, and the Philippines.
 She opened for Boyce Avenue on their U.S. tour during February and March 2011, and headlined with Alex Goot on a U.S. tour between August and September of the same year.

 In June 2012, Alvord took first place in an ArtistSignal competition, winning a $25,000 grand prize.
-Then on June 29, 2012, she released her third album, I've Got It Covered Vol. 2, which, like her first album, has 10 cover songs made popular on her YouTube channel.
-On September 18, 2012, Alvord released her fourth album on iTunes, entitled My Heart Is.
-In December 2012, Alvord performed in Times Square on the Nivea stage with Carly Rae Jepsen, Train, PSY and Taylor Swift as part of the 2012 New Year's Eve celebration.
+Then on June 29, 2012, she released her third album, I've Got It Covered Vol. 2, which has 10 cover songs made popular on her YouTube channel.
+On September 18, Alvord released her fourth album on iTunes, entitled My Heart Is.
+In December, she performed in Times Square on the Nivea stage with Carly Rae Jepsen, Train, PSY and Taylor Swift as part of the 2012 New Year's Eve celebration.

 Alvord headlined a tour in four different countries in Southeast Asia during March 2013, and co-headlined a West Coast tour of the U.S. in April 2013 with fellow YouTube star Jason Chen.
 In July 2013, Alvord performed live in Europe for the first time, headlining sold-out shows in London, including the historic London Hippodrome.
 During the trip, Alvord was featured on a live interview with Simon Lederman on 94.9 BBC Radio, London.